itsmraga-hub/Space-Travelers-Hub/README.md

 ### Install

-- After setting up the project run `npm install` or `npm i` to install all the package dependencies needed by the app.
+- After setting up the project run `npm install` or `npm i` to install all the package dependencies needed by the react-redux app.

 ### Usage